SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)

-## Addendum 2024-Sep-09: Just from Carter Onwards?
+## Addendum 2024-Sep-09: Just From Carter Onwards?

 After brief but pleasant email exchange with Munger on period dependence, I decided to try just from 1976-2020.
 This is because, after Nixon, the American political parties changed